 What Makes Good Company Training Different?

-That’s why we invest in training that’s human, not corporate.
-Delivered in person by our brilliant dementia lead, Sue Hinds, and shaped by the experiences of our members and volunteers, it’s always evolving and always grounded in real life.
+That is why we invest in training that is human and practical.
+Our sessions are delivered in person by our dementia lead, Sue Hinds, and shaped by the experiences of our members and volunteers.
+The training is always evolving and always grounded in real life.

 What Do We Cover?

 Our training brings together core knowledge and everyday wisdom.
-Whether you’re volunteering at a Club, supporting someone one-to-one, or hosting a Circle, we help you:
+Whether you are volunteering at a Club, supporting someone one to one, or hosting a Circle, we help you:

-• Build empathy and confidence through lived examples, not just facts
+Build empathy and confidence through real examples, not just facts

-• Create welcoming spaces that don’t feel clinical
+Create spaces that feel welcoming rather than clinical

-We also explore how to look after yourself, because caring for others should never mean burning out.
+Look after yourself, because caring for others should never mean burning out

 “It made me feel ready, not just trained.
 There’s a real difference.” – Volunteer Host